fs-wiai/latex-tutorial-v1/README.md

-# LaTeX Tuturial of the Fachschaft WIAI
+# LaTeX Tutorial of the Fachschaft WIAI

 This tutorial for the typesetting system [**LaTeX**](https://www.latex-project.org) comprises the most general topics for writing a beautiful, high-quality thesis or scientific paper.